fgm/g2/README.md

 * Any Drupal version since 9.0
 * A compatible database, configured for UTF-8 encoding (utf8mb4_general_ci)
 * PHP 8.1.x or 8.2.x

-## Version notes

-Since 2009-09-27:

-- sites not configured with clean URLs are no longer taken into account
-- the module is only maintained/evolved for the Drupal 9.x/10.x branches.

 ## Installing / upgrading / uninstalling